7424243/javascript-weird-parts/README.md

 * Scope: where a variablee is availablee in your code.
 Is it the same variable, or a new copy?

-* Asynchronous: morre ethan one at a time.
+* Asynchronous: more than one at a time.
 JavaScript holds multiple events in an event queue until it is ready to synchronously carry out the events.

 * Operator: a special function that is written differently.
 Takes 2 parameters and returns 1 result.
 (Ex: 3 + 4, '+' is function +(3, 4) under the hood)